Which of the following best describes the 'induced fit' model of ... | Study Prep in Pearson+

 D

-The enzyme changes its shape slightly to better fit the substrate upon binding.
+The enzyme changes its shape slightly to better accommodate the substrate upon binding.

 Verified step by step guidance